MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/topologies/index.md

 * Each runtime uses its own runtime database schema.

 #### Configuration of JNDI properties
 The following tables list the JNDI properties are required to enable JMX communication between the administration service and the runtime, and to define the administration service that manages a runtime.
-For more information about these properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-foundation-runtime).
+For more information about these properties, see [List of JNDI properties for {{ site.data.keys.mf_server }} administration service](../server-configuration/#list-of-jndi-properties-for-mobilefirst-server-administration-service) and [List of JNDI properties for {{ site.data.keys.product_adj }} runtime](../server-configuration/#list-of-jndi-properties-for-mobilefirst-runtime).
 For instructions about how to install a Liberty collective manually, see [Manual installation on WebSphere Application Server Liberty collective](../appserver/#manual-installation-on-websphere-application-server-liberty-collective).

 The following global JNDI properties are required for the administration services: